mkuznets/pyvk/README.rst

   or captcha request.
 * **Pagination:** PyVK can join paginated API responses into a single result.
-* **Media uploading:** PyVK wraps it into a single method call and makes it to use those files as attachments to posts and messages.
+* **Media uploading:** PyVK wraps it into a single method call and makes it easy to use those files as attachments to posts and messages.
 * **Python 2 and 3 :** PyVK is tested for CPython 2.7 and 3.5-3.8

 Examples